 BMCC offers a wide range of opportunities for students to get involved outside of the classroom.
+For instance, time and space is set for student clubs to meet every Wednesday from 2 p.m.-3:50 p.m.
 Don't see a club or activity that you are interested in?
 Visit the Student Activities Office, room S-230 to talk about starting a new club or activity!